WildMeOrg/Wildbook/devops/README.md

 # Wildbook Installation

 We provide two different containerized Wildbooks using Docker.
 Unless you are setting up a production instance of Wildbook, use the **Development Docker** option.
-Wildbook can also be set up as a local tomcat application. <span style="background-color: yellow;">[do we want to mention/encourage this local tomcat? would need its own set of docs -- setting up psql and opensearch manually etc]</span>

 ## Development Docker